thegooddocsproject/request-for-comment/rfc-007-glossaries-repository-and-website.md

 * Store the website source files in The Good Docs Project's existing unpopulated github repository, https://github.com/thegooddocsproject/glossary.
 * The glossary website will be published through The Good Doc Project's existing hugo infrastructure as a hugo module.
 * The glossary is expected to adopt a separate theme to The Good Docs Project, with different headings, such that the glossary project can be viewed with a unique focus on glossaries.
 This is expected to have a link back to The Good Docs Project.
-* Create a separate github repository: https://github.com/thegooddocsproject/glossary-schema to manage the development of the glossary schema.
-(This will store the machine readable file structure for the glossary, which we aim to make a defacto standard.)
-* Apply a license of CC-By 4.0 to both the glossary website repository and glossary-schema repository.
+* Apply a license of CC-By 4.0 the glossary website repository.

 ## Consequences